vasilakisfil/Introspected-REST/README.md

 }
 ```

-Moreover, modern specifications like JSON-LD allow us to ommit
+Moreover, modern specifications like JSON-LD allow us to omit
 the definitions from the response's data and instead provide only a link to
 a publicly accessible directory that a machine can **dereference**,
 similarly to the introspection method of Introspected REST.